 The Pardes Year Program is open to Jews of all backgrounds and ages (post-college and beyond, with limited exceptions) who want to deepen their knowledge and appreciation of Jewish tradition and texts.
-A B.A. from an accredited college or university is required, along with references from two individuals familiar with the applicant’s study skills and/or Jewish commitment as well as personal character (click here for the Recommendation Form).
+A B.A. from an accredited college or university is required, along with references from two individuals familiar with the applicant’s study skills and/or Jewish commitment as well as personal character.
+Typical recommenders include: supervisors, professors, rabbis or professionals at Jewish or other organizations with which you have been involved.
+Please do not submit recommendations from personal friends or relatives.
+Click here for the Recommendation Form.

 In some cases, an interview may be required.

 The Pardes Year Program tuition structure (for those studying 20 hours/week or more) reflects subsidies by generous donors.

 *The actual cost of the Year Program, per student, is $25,000/year.
 Pardes’s tuition structure reflects generous donation-based subsidies for all full-time students.
 Additional financial aid is available to students for whom the subsidized tuition cost presents a barrier – see tab below.
 To contribute to Pardes to make such subsidies possible, click here.

 Tuition covers classes as well as extracurricular activities such as Shabbat programs, extended trips (tiyulim), tours and special seminars.
 It does not cover housing, medical insurance, books, Hebrew ulpan fees or other living expenses.